Fast Spectrum Estimation of Some Kernel Matrices: Theoretical results

-In order to prove that this works, for technical reasons, we need to fix notation for a walk on the complete graph on $n$ vertices $K_n$.
-Namely, we identify a function $\pi:\{0,\ldots,r\}\to\{1,\ldots,n\}$ with a walk of length $r$ starting (and ending) at a vertex $m$ of the complete graph $K_n$, where the value of $\pi(i)$ is the index of the vertex of $K_n$ visited at the $i$th step.
-(In particular, note that since $\pi$ is a walk, $\pi(0)=\pi(r)=m$.)
+In order to show why this graph-theoretic approach may work, we first need to fix notation for a walk on the complete graph on $n$ vertices $K_n$.
+We identify a function $\pi:\{0,\ldots,r\}\to\{1,\ldots,n\}$ with a walk of length $r$ starting (and ending) at a vertex $m$ of the complete graph $K_n$, where the value of $\pi(i)$ is the index of the vertex of $K_n$ visited at the $i$th step.
+In particular, note that since $\pi$ is a walk, $\pi(0)=\pi(r)=m$.
 We denote by $|\pi|$ the cardinality of the image of $\pi$.
 Then we have the following proposition: